Configure IP firewall in Azure Cosmos DB

 APPLIES TO: NoSQL MongoDB Cassandra Gremlin Table

 To secure the data stored in your account, Azure Cosmos DB supports a secret based authorization model that utilizes a strong Hash-based Message Authentication Code (HMAC).
 Additionally, Azure Cosmos DB supports IP-based access controls for inbound firewall support.
-This model is similar to the firewall rules of a traditional database system and provides an additional level of security to your account.
+This model is similar to the firewall rules of a traditional database system and provides another level of security to your account.
 With firewalls, you can configure your Azure Cosmos DB account to be accessible only from an approved set of machines and/or cloud services.
 Access to data stored in your Azure Cosmos DB database from these approved sets of machines and services will still require the caller to present a valid authorization token.

 IP access control